putyourlightson/datastar-php/README.md

 ## Requirements

-This plugin requires PHP 8.0.0 or later.
+This plugin requires Datastar 0.19.0 or later and PHP 8.0.0 or later.

 ## Installation